gramoli/gramoli.github.io/_posts/2025-08-13-now-is-the-time-for-deterrence.md

 Privacy is an important right up to some extent.
 By reciprocity, the privacy that you may enjoy while using the blockchain technology is also given to your peers.
-The drawback is that this privacy can backlash on someone else by annihilating the accountability that is needed in a society.
+The drawback is that this privacy can backlash on someone else: without revealing our identify we feel less accountable.

 ### Private PII